PrasannaPandugula/my-hashnode-repo/cmibk5x6u000102jr780a4ekf.md

 **Scenario**: User tries to access the online bank application

-1. Without secure connectivity, users were to access online back application credentials they typed in and send as ‘plain text’ format to the web server, if a hacker sniffing n/w traffic could easily retrieve the credentials.
+1. Without secure connectivity, users had to access online back application credentials they typed in and send as ‘plain text’ format to the web server, if a hacker sniffing n/w traffic could easily retrieve the credentials.

     ### **Symmetric Encryption:**